informalsystems/hermes/docs/spec/fungible-token-transfer/README.md

     \/ AcknowledgePacket
 ```

-- `AdvanceChain` just increments the height of the chain
+- `AdvanceChain`: increments the height of the chain
 - `HandlePacketDatagrams`: based on the datagram type of the next
   incoming datagram (created in
   [ICS20Environment.tla](ICS20Environment.tla); see below), it calls the
-  appropriate datagram handlers from ICS04
+  appropriate datagram handlers from ICS 04
   ([PacketHandlers.tla](PacketHandlers.tla)), which in turn call the
   ICS 20 module callbacks specified in
   [FungibleTokenTransferHandlers.tla](FungibleTokenTransferHandlers.tla).
   This result in an update of the application state (bank accounts,
   packet log, provable and private store).
-- `SendPacket` models that a user wants to initiate a transfer
+- `SendPacket`: models that a user wants to initiate a transfer
-- `AcknowledgePacket` writes an acknowledgement for a received packet
+- `AcknowledgePacket`: writes an acknowledgement for a received packet
   on the packet log.